Inflect logo

 Natural Disaster Risk

 Vermont has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 56.92, as of September 2025.
-Its inland location protects it from the primary coastal threats that affect much of the Northeast.
+The primary environmental threats are weather-related rather than seismic.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business